 2011 335xi Individual 6MT - Azurite Black Metallic / Oyster & Black / Anthracite Maple + all the good stuff

 N47° 35' 30.13" E11° 10' 33.36"

-- End of break-in period.
-You can guess the rest.
+- End of break-in...you can guess what came next.
 BMW CCA